 Whole school approaches.
-The universal offer to all children and young Additional, targeted support and provision.
-Specialist, individualised support provision. people ů The SENDCo has successfully completed an accredited National Award for SEND Coordination.
+The universal offer to all children and young people Additional, targeted support and provision.
+Specialist, individualised support provision.
+The SENDCo has successfully completed an accredited National Award for SEND Coordination.
 The SENDCo and key members of staff have attended training in dyslexia and autism.
 The school seeks support from outside agencies, e.g. Educational Psychologist and ASD team to support training needs.
 The SENDCo attends network meetings and training.
-2 members of staff are THRIVE and TIS trained practitioners.
 Teachers and Teaching Assistants attend relevant courses to support children that they are working with.
-One member of staff is Team Teach trained.
+Two members of staff are Team Teach trained.
 (Nov '14) All teaching staff have been epi-pen trained.
 All staff work closely with colleagues from other support agencies to meet the needs of a pupil.

-Services and organisations that we work with: Autism Spectrum Team - Matt Wilmott Dreadnought Educational Psychology Team Physical and Medical Team Social Workers and Social Care Social Emotional Behaviour Support Service Early Help Hub School nursing team Child & Adolescent Mental Health Services Speech and Language Therapy Team Hearing Support Service (CAMHS) - Paediatric Occupational Health Cognition & Learning Team - Jo Davidson Services and organisations that we work with: Paediatric Physiotherapists Multi-agency Referral Unit (MARU) - 0300 Educational Psychologist Child & Adolescent Mental Health 1231 116 Services (CAMHS) Pehaligon's Friends
+Services and organisations that we work with: Autism Spectrum Team - Matt Wilmott Dreadnought Educational Psychology Team Physical Disability Team Social Workers and Social Care Social Emotional Behaviour Support Service Early Support Service School nursing team Child & Adolescent Mental Health Services Speech and Language Therapy Team Hearing Support Service (CAMHS) - Paediatric Occupational Health Cognition & Learning Team - Jo Davidson Services and organisations that we work with: Paediatric Physiotherapists Multi-agency Referral Unit (MARU) - 0300 Educational Psychologist Child & Adolescent Mental Health 1231 116 Services (CAMHS) Pehaligon's Friends The Behaviour Support Service